puppetlabs/puppet-docs/source/puppet/5.3/hiera_custom_backends.md

 end
 ```

 A `lookup_key` function can return a hash for the  the `lookup_options` key to configure merge behavior for other keys.
-See Configuring merge behavior in Hiera data for more info.
+See Configuring merge behavior in Hiera data for more information.
 To support Hiera interpolation tokens, for example, `%{variable}` or `%{lookup('key')}` in your data, call `context.interpolate` on your values before returning them.

-Related topics: Configuring merge behavior in Hiera data,  Hiera interpolation tokens, Hiera calling conventions for backend functions, The options hash, `Puppet::LookupContext` object.
+Related topics: [interpolation][interpolation], [Hiera calling conventions for backend functions][puppet_functions].

 {:.reference}
 ##  `data_dig` backend